-Growing weed comes with lots of challenges, though having to handle pests it one of most irritating and damaging thins about cultivation.
-One pest that has recently taken the cannabis world by storm, specifically Europe, is stink bugs a new kind of cannabis pest who love weed as much as the next guy.
-Here's a little explanation into what they are, as well as how to keep them out of your garden:
+Growing weed comes with lots of challenges, though having to handle pests is one of the most irritating and damaging things about cultivation.
+One pest that has recently taken the cannabis world by storm, specifically in Europe, is stink bugs, a new kind of cannabis pest that loves weed as much as the next guy.
+Here's a little explanation of what they are, as well as how to keep them out of your garden:

 Getting rid of them

 Getting rid of them is definitely a task, but it can be done.
-The first thing you should do it you spot them is to clean your whole growing area by getting rid of weeds and old leaves under the plants, this will give them less places to hide.
-Furthermore, keeping in mind the fact about them stinking up the place if crushed, you should carefully remove them as opposed to sticking them.
+The first thing you should do if you spot them is to clean your whole growing area by getting rid of weeds and old leaves under the plants, this will give them fewer places to hide.
+Furthermore, keeping in mind the fact about they stink up the place if crushed, you should carefully remove them as opposed to sticking them.
 You don't want this stink anywhere near your plants for obvious reasons, though the smell can also attract other bugs to your garden, such as ants.

 A great way to rid your plants of these critters is to take them outside and spray them with a hose, this will get rid of both the bugs and their eggs.
-Another thing you can do, if you don't have a hose, is to simply shake your plants, the bugs will lose their grip and fall off.
+Another thing you can do, if you don't have a hose, simply shakes your plants, and the bugs will lose their grip and fall off.

 Of course, sometimes insecticides are needed if the problem becomes very serious, however, you should always try neem oil - an all-natural insecticide, before resorting to chemical pesticides.
 This is because chemical ones are often toxic to humans and can damage your plants more than the bugs would have in the first place.

 Hopefully, this guide has helped you and your stink bug problem, and so you should now have minimal trouble with pests in your grow.
 It is true to say though, that the best method to get rid of bugs and pests is to prevent them from ever coming near your garden in the first place, so keep this in mind for future grows.